 Cons: Red tees are often dirt and/or uneven, much lower quality than the blues.
 With the current layout there is quite a bit of unnecessary walking when playing the reds.
 Some fairways cross or are close together.

 Other Thoughts: As some have mentioned the course seems to be having trouble with people abusing the course.
 Use the trash receptacles!
 If you can't find a litter bin, pack it out.
 This is a free sport, so respect the grounds you're playing on, or you'll lose them.

-Personally I liked the tight techy layout of the nearby fairgrounds more, but I've rated this one higher because Bud Pell has something for everyone include a monster long hole for the people who love long open drives.
+Personally I liked the tight techy layout of the nearby fairgrounds more, but I've rated this one higher because Bud Pell has something for everyone including a monster long hole for people who love long open drives.

 1 Helpful / 6 Not

 Pros: Just a super fun course.
 Lots of variety.
 I like a simple review that says yes play here or stay away.
 Im not a technical player and just enjoy the sport.
 I say you should play this course if you have the chance

 Other Thoughts: I have played a few hundred courses around the world in the past 15 years and this is on my top 20!
 List for fun

 1 of 7 people found this review helpful.

 Pros: - Very challenging!
 There is something really cool about playing holes that are par 5, over 1000 feet long and span 3 full fields.